boyd109/boyd109.github.io/blog/stories/stories2.md

 #### PennApps XVII

-I went to Pennapps this time and was the bus coordinator.
-I was bus coordinator once and I don't think I'd do it again.
+I was a hackathon bus coordinator once ever (probably for good reason).
+I think I was the bus coordinator for this one.
+I realized being responsible for 20-30 university students on a bus travelling from Canada to the US and back was a huge responsibility.
+I don't think I'd do it again.
 Being responsible for 20-30 undergrads travelling across the border, making sure we don't forget people, and being logistically "in charge" is a big burden.

 I tried using NLP to parse crypto whitepages and explain them in an easy format.
 This project I tried to carry the team and the idea itself was a bit flawed both from UI and overall execution.
 Sometimes ideas flop and that's ok.